japawBlob/B4M38KRP-semproj/README.md

 # Final report

-The implemented device is multimedia controler.
-As of today my Raspberry Pi Pico W still didn't arrive, so that idea was not further developed.
+The implemented device is a multimedia controller.
+As of today, my Raspberry Pi Pico W still hasn't arrived, so that idea was not further developed.

 Implemented device consists of board STM3240G-EVAL and connected rotary encoder.

-My implementation of multimedia controler is able to do following actions via USB.
+My implementation of multimedia controller is able to do the following actions via USB.
 - modify volume
 - mute sound
 - scroll (like with mouse scroll wheel)
 - turn on and off caps lock
 - display caps lock state on display

-Device has two main operating modes.
+The device has two main operating modes.
 Named **Volume control** and **Scroll control**.
-We can switch between theese modes by pressing built in user button.
+We can switch between these modes by pressing built-in user button.

 In **Volume control**:
-- rotary encoder is used for increasing and decreasing the volume of connected device
+- rotary encoder is used for increasing and decreasing the volume of the connected device
 - pressing the rotary encoder button mutes the sound

 In **Scroll control**:
 - rotary encoder is used for scrolling
 - pressing the rotary encoder button toggles the caps lock

-LCD display is active during both modes.
+The LCD is active during both modes.
 Displaying which mode is currently active and the state of caps lock.

 ## Implementation

-Final implementing of defined behaviour was the easiest part.
-The most difficult one was to satisfy Windows device recognition, and getting the BSP driver to work.
+The final implementation of the defined behaviour was the easiest part.
+The most difficult one was to satisfy Windows device recognition and getting the BSP driver to work.

-I started by creating project via the provided instructions and was able to send basic mouse commands.
-This project I was able to transform into keyboard, addach rotary encoder and send volume up and volume down commands to the PC.
-Unfortunately these volume controlls defined in Keyboard page are Unix only.
-For Windows I would need to implement volume control functionality from Consumer device page.
+I started by creating a project via the provided instructions and was able to send basic mouse commands.
+In this project, I was able to transform into keyboard, attach rotary encoder and send volume up and volume down commands to the PC.
+Unfortunately, these volume controls defined in Keyboard page are Unix only.
+For Windows, I would need to implement volume control functionality from Consumer device page.

-But first I decided to implement LCD functionality, which I tought would be work for few hours at most.
-After one manday I was able to make the LCD work properly.
-I made the BSD library work by initialising the board I/O to defalut, which generated needed HAL drivers, then inserted BSD driver and remove redundant files like audio.
+But first, I decided to implement LCD functionality, which I thought would be work for a few hours at most.
+After one man-day, I was able to make the LCD work properly.
+I made the BSD library work by initialising the board I/O to default, which generated needed HAL drivers, then inserted the BSD driver and removed redundant files like audio.

-This was followed by implementing increasing and decreading volume.
+This was followed by implementing increasing and decreasing volume.
 I managed to get volume controls using Consumer device page working on Linux, but Windows had problems again.
-After few hours of desperate searching I stripped Report descriptor from multimedia keyboard using [hidrd](https://github.com/DIGImend/hidrd) and [usbhid-dump](https://github.com/DIGImend/usbhid-dump) utils.
-Found out, that their implementation is allmost identical, with the difference, that I used Volume Up and Volume down for multiple data values.
-This report descriptor worked with Windows as well.
+After a few hours of desperate searching, I stripped Report descriptor from the multimedia keyboard using [hidrd](https://github.com/DIGImend/hidrd) and [usbhid-dump](https://github.com/DIGImend/usbhid-dump) utils.
+Found out that their implementation is almost identical, with the difference that I used volume up and volume down for multiple data values.
+This report descriptor worked with Windows without a problem.

-This was followed by implementing scrolling, with simillar progress as previous USB devices.
-Linux worked fine just with the implementation of wheel, but I needed to add mouse buttons and mouse movement to the report desctiptor in order to convince Windows to accept the scroll messages.
+This was followed by implementing scrolling, with similar progress as previous USB devices.
+Linux worked fine just with the implementation of a mouse wheel, but I needed to add mouse buttons and mouse movement to the report descriptor in order to convince Windows to accept the scroll messages.

-Since I also wanded the CAPS LOCK and show the state on LCD, I also added keyboard, which I had implemented earlier to the Report descriptor.
-For reading out state of CAPS LOCK I read out LED from keyboard.
-In order to have proper output handler (output from PC perspective, input from USB device perspective), I regenerated the project, with Custom HID Device instead of HID Device option, since Custom HID Device also generates the interrupt handler for incomming messages.
+Since I also wanted the CAPS LOCK functionality and to show the state on LCD, I also added keyboard, which I had implemented earlier to the Report descriptor.
+For reading out the state of CAPS LOCK, I read out LED from keyboard.
+In order to have a proper output handler (output from PC perspective, input from USB device perspective), I regenerated the project with Custom HID Device instead of HID Device option since Custom HID Device also generates the interrupt handler for incoming messages.

-In conclusion - adding BSD drivers for older boards is pain, luckily for newer boards it can be generated by CUBE.
-Report descriptors on Linux will take anything, as long as it makes sence at least a little bit.
-Windows is REALLY strict about what will it accept.
+In conclusion - adding BSD drivers for older boards is a pain.
+Luckily for newer boards, it can be generated by CUBE.
+Linux will interpret anything from the Report descriptor as long as it makes sense, at least a little bit.
+Windows is REALLY strict about what it will accept.